Colic in Horses: Causes, Symptoms and Treatment

 - Ask your veterinarian about parasite control measures.

-- Add full-spectrum CBD to your horse’s regimen
+- Add full-spectrum hemp extract CBD to your horse’s regimen

 Learning about your horse, his or her individual behavior patterns, and understanding the best feeding practices are all measures you can take to reduce the risk of colic.
 Developing an emergency plan in case of potential colic with your veterinarian is equally as important.
 Your veterinarian will inform you of the signs and symptoms to watch for to attempt to diagnose the colic early and prevent unnecessary damage and pain.